 - No flat backs– As your uterus expands, it needs constant blood flow.
 Poses that have you lie flat on your back can restrict circulation to the uterus.
 Instead, lie on your left side when you need to relax or raise your hips with a pillow if necessary.

 - Mind your stomach –Putting pressure on the stomach should be avoided especially in the second and third trimester.
-This includes poses that either involve lying on your stomach or over stretching it.
+This includes poses that either involves lying on your stomach or over-stretching it.
 Poses like cobra or bridge can be too strenuous on your shifting organs.

-This really depends on how you feel.
+Your frequency of yoga really depends on how you feel.
 It is recommended to get at least 20-30 minutes of light exercise a day while pregnant.
 You can alternate between walking, swimming, and yoga if this feels right for you.
-Doing yoga everyday is not harmful and can really help with aches and pains as you enter your third trimester.
+Doing yoga every day is not harmful and can really help with aches and pains as you enter your third trimester.

 Prenatal Yoga by Trimester